-For some very peculiar reason, the Scottish artist Dame Elizabeth Violet Blackadder (b.1931) is not a household name, although she is widely respected and appreciated for her lyrical watercolours, prints and oil paintings.
+For some very peculiar reason, the Scottish artist Dame Elizabeth Violet Blackadder (1931–2021) is not a household name, although she is widely respected and appreciated for her lyrical watercolours, prints and oil paintings.
 She was remarkably the first woman to be made a member of both the Royal Scottish Academy and the Royal Academy.

 Her delicate and exquisite flower paintings came to prominence in the 1960s, though fewer people realise how truly versatile her practice is.
 Now in her eighties, Blackadder arguably deserves the same acclaim as any other great British modernist painter.
 To celebrate her life and work, here is a selection of some of her finest creations on Art UK.

 Blackadder was born in Falkirk, Scotland in 1931.
 The daughter of parents who encouraged her learning and education, she apparently spent a large part of her childhood alone, during which time she would collect plants and flowers, meticulously labelling them with Latin names to create a botanical typology.
 This interest in nature would reappear consistently in her much-loved work, and she has been an avid gardener for most of her life.

 Studying at both Edinburgh University and Edinburgh College of Art, she was taught by some of Scotland's most notable painters of the time like William Gillies, who had a particular impact on her work.
 Whilst in Edinburgh she also mixed with other notable female artists like Anne Redpath, and also met the artist John Houston (1930–2008), who would later become her husband in 1956.

 She received travel scholarships after graduating, allowing her to travel around Europe.

 In France, she became acquainted with the colourful fauvist paintings of Henri Matisse, and while in Italy she observed the modernist and sombre paintings of Giorgio Morandi.
 She also travelled to Greece, Turkey and Yugoslavia.